Eating our own dog food: How we redesigned Sulu.io with Headless Sulu and Remix

 Design systems and atomic design patterns also come more naturally.
 Building from atoms (buttons, inputs) to molecules (search bars, cards) to organisms (headers, content sections) feels intuitive when each level represents an actual React component.
 This systematic approach to interface development is exactly what React was designed for.

-This wasn't just a website redesign — it was a learning expedition.
-By using our own product in a new way, we gained valuable insights into performance optimization in headless setups, developer experience when working with Sulu's APIs, and the real-world challenges our users face when going headless.
+This redesign gave us a real education.
+By using our own product in a new way, we gained insights into performance optimization in headless setups, developer experience when working with Sulu’s APIs, and the challenges our users face when going headless.

-Every bug we fixed, every performance bottleneck we hit, every "aha!" moment we had — all of it feeds back into making Sulu better for everyone.
-This learning process isn't just about our website; every insight we gained gets folded back into Sulu's development, helping our entire community tackle similar headless challenges more effectively.
+Every bug we fixed, every performance bottleneck we hit, every “aha!” moment we had—all of it feeds back into making Sulu better for everyone and helping our entire community tackle headless challenges more effectively.

 We experienced this reality firsthand.
 Without proper HTTP caching strategies, our headless architecture wasn’t viable at scale.
 Our performance only improved through deliberate implementation of API response caching, HTML caching, and CDN strategies working together.
 The same optimization principles apply to traditional server-rendered websites.

-The answer is clear: headless doesn't automatically mean better performance.
-Choose based on your specific requirements, not assumptions.
+Ultimately, we should admit that headless doesn’t automatically mean better performance.
+Your choice should be based on your specific requirements, not assumptions.

-Going headless introduced complexity that traditional Symfony deployments simply don't have.
-We encountered these challenges so our community can learn from our experience:
+Going headless introduced complexity that traditional Symfony deployments simply don’t have.
+We’d like to share the challenges we encountered with our community:

-Deployment complexity became our first reality check.
-What used to be straightforward Symfony deployment became coordinating multiple services — managing Symfony/PHP backend deployments alongside Node.js frontend runtimes, juggling environment variables across services, handling API calls, configuring the reverse proxy properly, defining x-forwarded and trusted proxy headers correctly, and ensuring both PHP and Node applications stay perfectly synchronized.
+This was our first reality check.
+What used to be a straightforward Symfony deployment now meant coordinating multiple services: managing Symfony/PHP backend deployments alongside Node.js frontend runtimes, juggling environment variables across services, handling API calls, configuring the reverse proxy properly, defining x-forwarded and trusted proxy headers correctly, and ensuring that both PHP and Node applications stayed perfectly synchronized.

-Form handling evolved from simple to complex.
+Form handling wasn’t simple anymore.
 Remember those straightforward Symfony forms that just worked?
 Now every form submission needs to call the backend API, handle loading states gracefully on the frontend, manage error responses with finesse, and maintain validation synchronization between client and server.

-It’s worth noting that the traditional approach isn’t going anywhere — and for good reason.
+Don’t worry—the traditional approach isn’t going anywhere!
 If you want to see how productive and organized Twig templating can be, check out Alex’s upcoming talk “A Productive Frontend Stack with Symfony UX” at SymfonyCon 2025 in Amsterdam.

 Recent projects using Symfony UX with well-structured Twig components demonstrate that the traditional approach often provides exactly what projects need.
 Symfony UX has evolved dramatically, bringing Stimulus, Turbo, and Live Components that make server-side rendering more dynamic and interactive than ever.